ci-group/learning_machines_robobo/examples/hardware_setup/README.md

 Which should make the text-to-speech of the robot say "hello".

-Lastly, you should try running:
+Lastly, you should try running (again, commands you don't have to understand to run inside the container):

 ```sh
 rosservice call /robot/moveWheels "lspeed: {data: 100}